 Don't see it.
-Christine wipes perspiration from her face and neck with the fabric then tosses it on the floor.
+Christine wipes perspiration from her face and neck with the fabric, then tosses it on the floor.
 She moves back to Heed and seats herself with difficulty at her side.
-Candleflame lights their hands but not their faces.
-Was he good to you, Heed?
-I mean really good?
+Candle flame lights their hands but not their faces.
+Was you ever a whore?